argoproj/argo-cd/docs/operator-manual/webhook.md

 Git webhook notifications from GitHub, GitLab, Bitbucket, Bitbucket Server and Gogs.
 The following explains how to configure a Git webhook for GitHub, but the same process should be applicable to other providers.

+!!! note
+    The webhook handler does not differentiate between branch events and tag events where the branch and tag names are the same.
+A hook event for a push to branch `x` will trigger a refresh for an app pointing at the same repo with `targetRevision: refs/tags/x`.

 ### 1. Create The WebHook In The Git Provider

 In your Git provider, navigate to the settings page where webhooks can be configured.
 The payload